 Exclusion lists are often adopted by development finance institutions, impact investors, foundations, other mission-driven investors, or by public fund managers.
 In recent years, the adoption of negative screening has greatly increased among mainstream investors.
-Many of the original values-based investors were religious organizations, and exclusions applied to controversial products and services such as weapons and "sin stocks," including alcohol, tobacco, and gambling.
-But exclusions increasingly apply to investments in sectors that are linked to negative environmental impacts such as mining, fossil fuels, and commercial logging, as well as social impacts such as forced and child labor.

-The integration of biodiversity into this form of risk management can involve excluding investments in potentially destructive activities in geographies of high biodiversity value, or sectors that are considered high risk to biodiversity.
-Exclusion lists, therefore, are generally made at the portfolio level, where the main business operations and activities are screened to inform investment decisions.
-For example, the Integrated Biodiversity Assessment Tool (IBAT), a global biodiversity database that draws information from the IUCN Red List of Threatened Species, the World Database on Protected Areas, and the World Database of Key Biodiversity Areas, provide comprehensive data that could facilitate the implementation of exclusions based on biodiversity risk.
-Similarly, the Paulson Institute has developed the Environmental Risk Screening Tool (ERST) for the Chinese Ministry of Ecology and Environment to enable better environmental screening of the country's overseas investment projects.
+Many of the original values-based investors were religious organizations, and exclusions applied to controversial products and services such as weapons and "sin stocks," including alcohol, tobacco, and gambling.207 But exclusions increasingly apply to investments in sectors that are linked to negative environmental impacts such as mining, fossil fuels, and commercial logging, as well as social impacts such as forced and child labor.208 generally made at the portfolio level, where the main business operations and activities are screened to inform investment decisions.209 For example, the Integrated Biodiversity Assessment Tool (IBAT), a global biodiversity database that draws information from the IUCN Red List of Threatened Species, the World Database on Protected Areas, and the World Database of Key Biodiversity Areas, provide comprehensive data that could facilitate the implementation of exclusions based on biodiversity risk.210 Similarly, the Paulson Institute has developed the Environmental Risk Screening Tool (ERST) for the Chinese Ministry of Ecology and Environment to enable better environmental screening of the country's overseas investment projects.211